alphagov/inside-government-admin-guide/creating-documents/add-contacts.md

 Please note this manual is a draft version and will be revised shortly.

+You can add a contact using Markdown to an individual page, or you can add a contact from your directory.

+## Add a contact using Markdown

+Use this layout:

+$A
+Name
+Address
+Address
+Postcode
+$A

+Email: <contact@organisation.gov.uk>

+Telephone: 020 1234 5678

+## Add a directory contact to a page

-If your contact doesn't exist in publisher yet, you'll need to [create it](/inside-government-admin-guide/organisations-groups/organisation-home-page.html#add_contacts).
+If your contact doesn't exist in your directory yet, you'll need to [create it](/inside-government-admin-guide/organisations-groups/organisation-home-page.html#add_contacts).

-# Add contacts to a page

-While editing any field that supports Markdown, begin typing the Markdown command to insert a contact, using this Markdown: \[contact:
+Once it is created you can add it again and again as a simple code, or using the look-up tool to find and add it.
+This means you don't have to remember all the contact details every time, and if the contact needs to be updated you only update a single record.

+In a document, begin typing \[contact:

 A dialogue box will appear, listing a few contacts, like this: